-Do you feel called to live a wilder life?
-More in touch with your own innate potential and wisdom?
+Do you feel called to live a wilder life- one more rooted in your own innate potential and wisdom?

-The Wild Awakening is a 7 part journey which is a culmination of my own explorations in Rewilding over the past ten years here in Ireland and abroad.
-It weaves together my experience as an ancestral skills practitioner, a Rites of Passage guide, an activist and a rewilder.
+The Wild Awakening is a seven-part journey born from over 15 years of my own explorations in cultural rewilding, both here in Ireland and abroad.
+It weaves together my experience as an ancestral skills practitioner, a Rites of passage guide, an activist and a fiercely loving human.

 From the time of the sap rising to the leaves falling, we will gather around the fire, barefoot and rooted on the land and explore the ways in which our inner and outer landscapes entwine with the more-than-human world around us.

-Over the course of these months, we will explore with our heads, hearts and hands, what it means to rewild in these times of great change and to live in reciprocal relationship with the land and all the communities therein.
+From Bealtaine to Samhain, we will explore with our heads, hearts and hands, what it could mean to rewild in these times of trouble, to remember the ancient skills of belonging and to live in reciprocal relationship with the land and our entangled web of relations.

 We will do this through:

-~ Soul-tending work such as; Celtic wheel rituals, gratitude, self-generated ceremony, working with intent, the Way of Council, Myth and Story Telling.
+~ Soul-tending work such as; seasonal rituals, gratitude, self-generated ceremony, working with intent, the Way of Council, Myth and Grief tending.

-~ Systems change work such as; Cultural revitalisation, conflict navigation, exploring power and privilege, decolonisation & unravelling whiteness.
+~ Systems change work such as; Cultural revitalisation, conflict navigation, exploring decolonisation & unravelling whiteness.

-~ Nature Connection practises; Wild-listening spots, Wandering, Art of Questioning, play and deepening our sensory awareness.
+~ Nature Connection practises; Wild-listening spots, Threshold crossings, Art of Questioning, Tracking, Play and expanding our sensory awareness.

-~ Irish language revitalisation; weaving words of Gaeilge as we prepare to visit the Donegal Gaeltacht.
+~ Irish language revitalisation; weaving words of Gaeilge between us and in relationship with the land.

-~ Wild tending acts such as; seed-sowing and saving, tree planting and removal of introduced species.
+~ Wild tending acts such as; seed saving, tree planting, removal of introduced species.

-This programme is designed and guided by Lucy O'Hagan, who will be joined by a range of incredible facilitators, teachers and wild-hearted ones.
+This programme is designed and guided by Lucy Ní hAodhagáin (They/Them), who will be joined by a range of incredible facilitators, teachers and wild-hearted ones.

 They include: